 The Adventure Center is also home to the Waterville Valley Super Park, a skateboard and inline skate park that features a 10-foot-high half-pipe, vert ramp, street court, pyramids, grind rails, and more.
 There’s also an outdoor dirt BMX track.
 The park offers daily and seasonal admission, rentals, and skate camp.

 Throw in swimming, kayaking, paddleboats, and you’ve got more activities than most folks can choose from.
-To make it easier, Waterville Valley offers its Summer Unlimited package.
+To make it easier, Waterville Valley offers its Freedom Pass.
 From Memorial Day to Columbus Day, visitors can pay one price and enjoy everything the valley has to offer: 9 holes of golf a day; unlimited court time at the tennis club; an hour of canoe, kayak or pedal boat rental daily; two hours of bike rental daily; unlimited use of the facilities at the White Mountain Athletic Club, including indoor and outdoor swimming pools, whirlpools, saunas, weight rooms, and cardiovascular room; admission to the town recreation department’s open gym program; a day at camp for kids age 6 to 12; and even a ride up on Snow’s Mountain chair lift to view the scenery, mountain bike down, or try the new Frisbee Golf course located on Snow’s Mountain.
 Be sure to check out the Freedom Pass details for all times and availability.

 Fall in Waterville Valley brings the explosion of autumn colors for which New Hampshire is celebrated.
 The brilliance of fall foliage adds an extra dimension of enjoyment to every outdoor activity, from serene strolls through our resort paths to mountain bike rides down Snows Mountain.
 In fact, just about every activity you enjoy all summer you can do in the fall with the Fall freedom Pass – hiking, mountain biking, golf, chairlift rides – albeit with an additional layer of clothing.